Back to Articles

 - Your development department might have objectives to design and create services aimed at specific customers in your market, for example, the under 20-year-olds

-The focus of this is to improve customer service and to meet the department’s overall goal and contributes to customer satisfaction and customer retention.
+The focus of this is to improve customer service and to meet the department’s overall goal and contribute to customer satisfaction and customer retention.

 Your own objective should support the wider objective and might be ‘to produce accurate reports on billing errors, monthly, quarterly and annually, to identify trends and improve billing efficiency’.

 Then, when you set objectives for your team members, you should write them to support your own objectives as well as those of your department.
 So, for example, one of your team members might have an individual objective which might be ‘to resolve billing errors within two days of identifying the problem and to maintain accurate records of the nature of the problem’

 Consider making the link between objectives explicit, by recording in the objective which departmental and organisational targets it supports.
 By applying this link to all objectives, you can align everyone’s performance towards the overall goal and your team members will have a clearer understanding of their contribution to the organisation’s strategic objectives.

 Mike is a highly experienced change and organisational development specialist and has delivered significant change programmes.
 Mike has focuses on developing organisational structures, leaders, and corporate cultures to improve efficiency and effectiveness in business and operational performance.